toasterofbread/spmp-docs/content/docs/structure.md

 Because the client and server are running independently in this case, the client can be closed and reopened freely without interrupting audio playback.

-While the server can be run on a separate device from the client, this will leave the client device with no audio playback.
+While the server can be ran on a separate device from the client, this will leave the client device with no audio playback.
 A **client-server-player** setup does not have this limitation.

 ## Client-server-player